 At Eastern, a BA in History provides a broad knowledge of history with special skills in critical analysis, research, and writing.
 Coupling strength in European and American history, our students develop a Christian interpretation of the past and the present.

-The purpose of the BA in Missiology and Anthropology at Eastern University is to prepare students for Kingdom work in cross-cultural settings.
+The purpose of the BA in Global Studies and Service at Eastern University is to prepare students for Kingdom work in cross-cultural settings.
 Anthropology provides ethnographic skills and an understanding of culture; missiology clarifies the gospel of Jesus and the mission of God.
 Together, the two disciplines create a unique degree that emphasizes the dialogue between Christ and cultures.

 Political Science emphasizes the study of political institutions and processes of politics in historical, contemporary, domestic, foreign, and international contexts.
 The BA in Political Science prepares students for employment in various fields such as local government, nonprofits and NGOs, labor organizations, as well as lobbying and intergovernmental offices of businesses.
 Political Science is further a gateway to advanced studies in law, international relations, global studies, advocacy, public policy, public administration, international development and more.